1 Context and Positioning

 Stacks of contracile units are arranged parallel to form sarcomeres which are, in turn, assembled in series within muscle fibrils and fibers, see Figure 1.2.
 It is the synchronized contraction of all activated contractile units that enables the macroscopic shortening of the muscle fibers.

-The mechanical coupling between the contractile units is facilitated by scaffolding structures (such as Z-lines, M-lines, and Titin), which maintain the entire hierarchy in alignment and preserve its integrity.
-These structures also play a fundamental role in the regulation of the contraction (Brunello and Fusi 2024).
-Finally, it is now clear that mutations affecting the mechanical properties of the M-lines, Z-disks and titin structural proteins that constitute this elastic network, are involved in the development of cardiomyopathies, potentially via an alteration of their ability to maintain the sarcomeres in register (Hinson et al. 2015; Lange et al. 2019; Gerull et al. 2002; Granzier et al. 2005; Herwig et al. 2020; Wadmore, Azad, and Gehmlich 2021).
+The mechanical coupling between the contractile units is facilitated by scaffolding structures (such as Z-lines, M-lines, and titin), which maintain the entire hierarchy in alignment and preserve its integrity.
+These structures also play a fundamental role in the regulation of the contraction.16 Finally, it is now clear that mutations affecting the mechanical properties of the M-lines, Z-disks and titin cytoskeletal proteins that constitute this elastic network, are involved in the development of cardiomyopathies, potentially via an alteration of their ability to maintain the sarcomeres in register.17

 Finally, the cardiac tissue being a composite material with active stress fibers embedded in the extracellular matrix, the mesoscale structure is also characterized by the orientation of the fibers within the tissue.
-Microscope observations show that the fiber orientation distribution in healthy and pathological tissues may greatly differ (Hoshino et al. 1983).
+Microscope observations show that the fiber orientation distribution in healthy and pathological tissues may greatly differ.18

 1.4.4 Macroscale: muscle fiber and muscle tissue